Books with Characters in Their 20s

 As Lydia leads these two parallel lives, a new relationship causes her to question where she really belongs.

-Weaving together grief, humor, and heart, this book will give you all the feels.
+This book weaves together grief, humor, and heart to give you all the feels.

 An Absolutely Remarkable Thing book cover